Root Locus Demo of Real Poles with Feedback

 - With three poles at the same location, applying negative feedback will send two of them toward the Y axis and the third will fly to the left.
 Positive feedback goes in the other direction.

-- For the case of three poles spread out, adding negative feedback will bring the rightmost two together first, and then they can leap off the real axis, straight lines angled toward the Y-axis.
+- For the case of three poles spread out, adding negative feedback will bring the rightmost two together first, and then they can leap off the real axis, straight lines angled toward the Y axis.
 Positive feedback will be the left-right reverse behavior.

 - You can use both types of feedback together and get this delightfully crazy movement of poles, where a pole on the left travels to the right, bumps into the right pole, they split, and the rest of the poles move over.